scc-digitalhub/digitalhub/documentation/docs/tasks/workspaces.md

 ## Port-forwarding

+Port-forwarding may be done on any port: there are no pre-configured ones and it will work as long as there is a service listening on that port.
+Ports may be forwarded to make a service public, or through a local session.

+### Public

+This can be done from Coder, directly from the workspace's page.
+Click on *Port forward*, enter the port number and click *Open URL*.
+Users will have to log in to access the service.

+### Local

-You can start a SSH port-forwarding session from your terminal.
+You can start a SSH port-forwarding session from your local terminal.
 First, log in:
 ``` shell
 coder login https://coder.my-digitalhub-instance.it
 ```